Georgia Fowler Rocks Tight Black Pants In New Photo Series

 “Good photos and awesome Model…,” complimented another supporter.

-Additionally, Georgia showed off her physique in another update on August 30.
+Previously, Georgia showed off her physique in another update on August 30.
 She sported navy blue lingerie from Calvin Klein, and her bottoms had a thick, lacy waistband.
 She accessorized with a necklace with a few charms and several silver rings.
-In the first part of the series, she sat on a dark couch and placed her hands by her waistband.
+In the first part of the series, she sat on a dark couch and placed her hands on her waistband.
 She glanced up at the camera with a serious pout.
 Her hair was down in soft waves.